 There are a host of Chinese, Japanese, Thai and other Asian or Southeast Asian restaurants and takeaway in Barrie, but we’ve selected some of the best in the city for you to enjoy:

 - Noble Cuisine – a little bit out in the ‘burbs but still worth the short trip, Noble Cuisine has an array of tasty Thai and Japanese sushi dishes on offer, usually for set prices, making it excellent value for money and ideal for a group night out.

-- Pho Mekong – Simple, warm and welcoming, the Pho Mekong restaurant offers – no surprise here – pho dishes, along with a host of other excellent Vietnamese cuisine plus a smattering of Thai offerings.
+- Pho Mekong – Simple, warm and welcoming, the Pho Mekong restaurant offers – no surprise here – pho dishes, a host of other excellent Vietnamese cuisines, and a smattering of Thai offerings.